 Odd as it may seem, I have received several e-mails lately inquiring about these subjects; so, I’ve decided to set down my positions.

 1. I have no desire to run ads on Science After Sunclipse.
-The son of two journalists, I believe in keeping a firewall between editorial and advertising, and this site is my editorial space.
+Per basic journalistic ethics, I believe in keeping a firewall between editorial and advertising, and this site is my editorial space.
 I am not so poor that I cannot afford the smidgen of hosting which a low-key site like mine requires.
 If I promote anything with profit in mind, it’ll be something which is as much mine as this site is.

 2. I am not likely to run “guest posts” by people I’ve never met.
 This is a matter of practicality more than of principle.
 My experience with blog collectives has been that they bring more drama than I find genial; likewise, being an active Wikipedia editor is not an effort I’d like to repeat.
 Involving other people in this notebook of mine, unless I already know them personally, is a hassle I’m happy to avoid.

 Lots of #!$#% to get done.
 Will be away from the Blogohedron for a while.
 (That includes snarkfests in other people’s comment threads.)
 Will hopefully come back with upgraded software, a satisfactory comment system and all that, in the not-too-distant future.